khawla-k-banydomi/schedulerapi/README.md

 - POST /event -> get the event details from user and create the event in database
 - PATCH /event/:id -> get the event id from user and details to modify and modify the event in database
 - DELETE /event/:id -> get the event id from user and delete the event

+# Structuring the tests for API

+- we have three differentiated routs:
+-[api_event.js](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/test/api_event.js): which should test the GET,POST, return 200 if ok,return 404 if not
+-[api_index.js](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/test/api_index.js): which should test GET for the index, return 200 if ok, return 404 if not.
+-[api_user.js](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/test/api_user.js): which should test GET for the user, return 200 if ok, return 404 if not.

 # Designed errors and exceptions